The AI-Ready Non-Profit Back Office · Part 02

 The cybersecurity risk is compounded by AI in a different way.
 AI-powered attacks are faster, more targeted, and more convincing than what came before.
 Phishing emails that used to be identifiable by their grammar errors are now indistinguishable from legitimate communications.
 Social engineering that once required a skilled human operator can now be automated at scale.
 The attack surface has expanded and the attacker capability has increased simultaneously.

-The sector's response to both of these trends, in too many organizations, is indecision.
+The sector's response to both of these trends, in too many organisations, is indecision.
 They know the risks exist.
 They do not know how to evaluate them.
 They freeze.
-And frozen is not safe — it just means that the decisions are being made by default rather than by design.
+And freezing just means the decisions are being made by default rather than by design.

-Frozen is not safe — it just means that the decisions are being made by default rather than by design.
+Freezing just means the decisions are being made by default rather than by design.

 — On the AI freeze